Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Results

 An alternative utilization of the GRAVITY+ and VLTI enhancements involves reducing the integration time from the standard 5-minute intervals to a more frequent 1-minute interval, while maintaining flux uncertainties comparable to those observed with the GRAVITY measurements.
 For observation of flares at the galactic center, such a scenario is more likely than the improvement of a factor seven on the flux uncertainties.

-The impact of plunge-through images on polarization is not constant over time, suggesting that enhanced temporal resolution, achieved without compromising flux uncertainty, might be enough to differentiate between different metrics effectively.
+The impact of plunge-through images on polarization is not constant over time as shown by Figs~\ref{fig:BS2_Contrib}~and~\ref{fig:compare_spin}, suggesting that enhanced temporal resolution, achieved without compromising flux uncertainty, might be enough to differentiate between different metrics effectively.
 To evaluate this hypothesis, we have created simulated datasets, capturing one data point every minute, repeating the prior procedures to examine the results.
-The results of the fit analysis for each dataset are presented in Table~\ref{tab:detec_metric_better_timestep}.
-As expected, there is a noticeable enhancement in overall detectability, with nearly all metrics becoming at least partially detectable, with the exception of the Gravastar 2 metric.
-The latter remains too closely aligned with the Gravastar 1 metric.
-In line with earlier recommendations, when fitting actual data, the radius of the Gravastar metric should be considered as a continuous, adjustable parameter, rather than being restricted to three predetermined configurations.
-However, with this one-minute interval, the fits of all the data made in an ECO metric can exclude the Schwarzschild background even if the exact metric cannot be detected.
+However, the fit results for each dataset are broadly consistent with those obtained using the 5-minute cadence, with most values of $<\log_{10} K>$ (again with the exception of BS2) remaining below the threshold of unity.
+This occurs because, although the metric’s signature is time dependent, the substantial flux uncertainties prevent us from clearly disentangling the metric signal from the astrophysical parameters.
+Consequently, this method does not yield a definitive conclusion, and the most effective strategy is instead to reduce the flux uncertainties.